18 day Cultural Japan

 KNOWLEDGE IS POWER WHEN USED WELL

-Your expected footprint: 0.96 tons of CO2
+Your expected footprint on this trip: 0.96 tons of CO2

 (not including flights).
 Find out more about our commitment to net-zero travel and how you can lower your footprint.